1998–99 Buffalo Sabres season: Eastern Conference Finals

-Stanley Cup Finals
+Stanley Cup Final

 "No Goal!"

-In Game 6, Dallas Stars winger Brett Hull's triple-overtime goal — as Hull's skate was visibly in Dominik Hasek's crease — ended the series, and the Stars were awarded the Cup.
+In game six, Dallas Stars winger Brett Hull's triple-overtime goal — as Hull's skate was visibly in Dominik Hasek's crease — ended the series, and the Stars were awarded the Cup.
 In 1999, it was illegal to score a goal if an offensive player's skate entered the crease before the puck did.
 At the time, even Dallas Morning News hockey writer Keith Gave questioned the legality of the goal.
 NHL officials, however, maintained that Hull's two shots in the goal mouth constituted a single possession of the puck since the puck deflected off Hasek, and their ruling stood, citing that they "were going to change the rule the following year anyway."
 It is widely speculated that, by the time the Sabres mentioned the foul, the red carpet had already been unrolled at center ice, and the officials refused to acknowledge the non-call, also due to NHL Commissioner Gary Bettman's desires to see a team "South of the Mason–Dixon line" hoist the Stanley Cup.
 ESPN has ranked the call as the fifth worst officiating call in sports history.
 Conversely, Al Strachan of the Toronto Sun wrote, "There should have been no controversy whatsoever.
 When Hull first kicked the rebound on to his stick, he had neither foot in the crease.
 At the instant he kicked the puck, he became in control of it.
 It was only in the follow-through of that kick that his left foot moved into the crease."
 Buffalo sports fans, who have suffered through some of the biggest misfortunes in sports history (such as "Wide Right" and "Music City Miracle"), refer to the game as "No Goal," a phrase still used in western New York to this day, even having bumper stickers saying the phrase.
 The rule was changed for the following season, allowing players to be inside the goaltender's crease as long as they do not interfere with the goalie.